Illinois Fighting Illini men's golf

 The Illinois Fighting Illini men's golf team represents the University of Illinois at Urbana–Champaign in the sport of golf.
 The Fighting Illini compete in Division I of the National Collegiate Athletic Association (NCAA) and the Big Ten Conference (Big Ten).
-They play their home matches on the Stone Creek Golf Club five miles from the university's campus, and are currently led by head coach Mike Small.
-The Fighting Illini men's golf program has won 19 Big Ten championships and in 2013 finished as national runner-up at the NCAA Division I Men's Golf Championships, which was the highest finish in the program's history.
-2017 was the fifth consecutive year, and sixth time in the last seven seasons, that the Fighting Illini advanced to the match play portion of the NCAA Men's Golf Championships.
-The Fighting Illini have advanced to the Final Four of the NCAA Men's Golf Championship in three consecutive seasons, and in four of the last five years.
+They play their home matches at the Atkins Golf Club, which is located five miles from the university's campus.
+The Fighting Illini are currently led by head coach Mike Small.
+The Fighting Illini men's golf program has won 20 Big Ten championships and in 2013 finished as national runner-up at the NCAA Division I Men's Golf Championships, which was the highest finish in the program's history.
+The Fighting Illini have qualified for the match play portion of the NCAA Championship 9 times since the stroke play/match play format was introduced in 2009, and reached the Final Four in 2013, 2015, 2016 and 2017.

-The Fighting Illini have won 12 of the last 13 Big Ten Golf Championships.
-Illinois golfers have won the Big Ten Individual Conference Title for nine consecutive seasons (2011−2019).
+The Fighting Illini have won 13 of the last 16 Big Ten Golf Championships.
+Illinois golfers won the Big Ten Individual Conference Title for nine consecutive seasons (2011−2019).